psychometrics-possibilities

 Digital Assessment

-The new SAT is being called the “Digital SAT” by the College Board.
+The new SAT with adaptive testing is being called the “Digital SAT” by the College Board.
 Digital assessment, also known as electronic assessment or computer-based testing, refers to the delivery of exams via computers.
 It’s sometimes called online assessment or internet-based assessment as well, but not all software platforms are online, some stay secure on LANs.

 What is “adaptive”?